naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.31.networking.models.md

 | INTERNET       | Determines best path          | IP, ARP, ICMP   |
 | NETWORK ACCESS | Controls the hardware         |                 |

+###### Protocol Data Units and Encapsulation

+As application data is passed down the protocol stack on its way to be transmitted across the network media, various protocols add information to it at each level.
+This is known as the encapsulation process.

+Layers 7,6 and 5 the PDU = Data
+Layer 4 the PDU          = Segment
+Layer 3 the PDU          = Packet
+Layer 2 the PDU          = Frame
+Layer 1 the PDU          = Bits

+###### TCP/IP APPLICATION LAYER

+Provides an interface between software and the network itself.
+1. An HTTP request is sent
+2. An HTTP response is sent from the web server with a code in the header

+The HTTP request and response are encapsulated in headers.
+The contents of the headers allows the application layers on each end device to communicate.
+Regardless of the application layer protocol, all headers use the same general process for communication between application layers on the end devices